conservationscience/functionaltraits/README.md

 #  functionaltraits

-This package searches a number of databases for functional traits.
+This package takes a list of species and finds functional trait information for those species from a number of databases.
 It downloads the databases to your computer and searches them locally; or accesses them online if possible.
-It can also fetch taxonomic information as well as search the databases with synonyms as well.
+It can search the databases for synonyms of the species, in case the names in the database are outdated.

 Currently supported databases include
 - Pantheria (http://esapubs.org/archive/ecol/E090/184/).
 Note that we use the MSW05 version.